zcash/zips/drafts/arcalinea-tx-expiry/draft.rst

 Default behavior
 -----------------

 Default behavior does not change -- transactions do not expire.
 (Alternative proposal is to set a default expiry period of 2 days, ~1440 blocks.)
+When nBlockExpiry is set to 0, the transaction will not expire from the mempool.

 If used in combination with nLockTime, nLockTime must be a blockheight, and nBlockExpiry must be higher.
 To simplify this feature, we could disallow its use in conjunction with nLockTime.